 The dashed lines that limit the top and bottom of the plot show the stability limits of water at 1 atmosphere pressure.
 The diagram shows various aqueous species, minerals, and gases that are predominant under the chosen conditions.
 Each is formed from some combination of species in our basis set: Fe++, H+, O2(aq), and H2O.

 Each solid line on the diagram represents a reaction between species at equilibrium.
-You can use Rxn to find the stoichiometry of any reaction, as well as the equation for the equilibrium line, as described in the Equilibrium lines section of the Online Academy.
+You can click on a line to see its stoichiometry in a tooltip.
+In Rxn, you can additionally find the equation for the equilibrium line, as described in the Equilibrium lines section of the Online Academy.